Faculty of Technology

 The University of Portsmouth is an ambitious institution with a track record of success.
 One of only four universities in the south east of England to achieve a Gold rating in the Teaching Excellence Framework and ranked in the top 150 in the Times Higher Young University World Rankings.

-This is an exciting opportunity to develop a career in wastewater research and innovation by working with a consortium of water companies (led by United Utilities, Thames Water and Southern Water) on a Ofwat funded Water Breakthrough Challenge Project examining alternative approaches to phosphorus removal at small wastewater treatment works.
+This is an exciting opportunity to develop a career in wastewater research and innovation by working with a consortium of water companies (led by United Utilities) on an Ofwat funded Water Breakthrough Challenge Project examining alternative approaches to phosphorus removal at small wastewater treatment works.
 This post will specifically involve working closely in an industrial – academic partnership between the University of Portsmouth and Southern Water to facilitate the uptake of reactive media technology for P removal.
 Other P removal technologies will be examined by other Partners and the post holder will also gain an in depth understanding of these technologies through project meetings.

 This post will be based at the University’s Environmental Technology Field Station at Petersfield wastewater treatment works.
 The post will involve establishing standardised testing protocols for reactive media that inform development and build of a deployable testing station.
 This station will then be used to assess the performance of reactive media for P removal at wastewater treatment plants.
 This will require practical engineering and water quality testing expertise, supported by University and water industry experts.

 In addition to a higher degree level qualification in environmental engineering or science, technical expertise and practical experience of wastewater research is required.
-The applicant will benefit from having a driving licence and preferably their own car, as travelling between sites and trial locations is required.
+The applicant will also require a driving licence, and preferably their own car, as driving between sites and trial locations is required.
 The role will also need a strong commitment to ensuring compliance with on-site health and safety and the other regulatory requirements of the water sector.

-Please contact Professor John Williams (John.willi[email protected] 02392 842404) to discuss any aspect of this role.
+Please contact Professor John Williams (John.firstname.lastname@example.org 02392 842404) to discuss any aspect of this role.

 The School of Civil Engineering and Surveying is committed to equality of opportunity and welcomes applications from groups under-represented in engineering research.
 We have been awarded our Athena SWAN Bronze Award in recognition of our commitment to gender equality.